Afghan turmoil 'shames' the West, says German president | Politics

 Afghan turmoil 'shames' the West, says German president

+Germany, which had the second largest military contingent in Afghanistan after the United States, wants to airlift thousands of German-Afghan dual nationals as well as rights activists, lawyers and people who worked with foreign forces.
+"The images of despair at Kabul airport shame the political West," Steinmeier, whose post is largely ceremonial, said in a statement at the German presidential palace.

-Images of throngs trying to flee Kabul are shameful for Western nations, Germany's president said on Tuesday, as desperate people clamored at the airport after the Taliban takeover.
+Images of throngs trying to flee Kabul are shameful for Western nations, Germany's president said on Tuesday, as desperate people clamoured at the airport after the Taliban takeover.

-"The images of despair at Kabul airport shame the political West," Steinmeier, whose post is largely ceremonial, said in a statement at the German presidential palace Schloss Bellevue.
+"The images of despair at Kabul airport shame the political West," Steinmeier, whose post is largely ceremonial, said in a statement at the German presidential palace.
 "All the more now we have to stand by those to whom we are indebted for their work and support."

-However, the first German military plane https://www.reuters.com/world/europe/german-minister-hopes-air-lift-kabul-2021-08-17 to land in Kabul since the Taliban took power evacuated only seven people due to the airport chaos after flying soldiers in on Monday.
-"The Bundeswehr (army) is now securing access," Foreign Minister Heiko Maas Maas tweeted, saying the situation at the airport had stabilized and there would be further evacuation flights during Tuesday.
+A first German military plane https://www.reuters.com/world/europe/german-minister-hopes-air-lift-kabul-2021-08-17 to land in Kabul since the Taliban took power evacuated only seven people due to the airport chaos after flying soldiers in on Monday.
+But a second one took off from Kabul airport early on Tuesday afternoon with more than 120 people on board, including Germans, Afghans and people from other countries, Foreign Minister Heiko Maas tweeted.

-Bild newspaper said a German military Airbus A400M had taken off from Tashkent and was to land in Kabul early afternoon.
-Chancellor Angela Merkel has warned https://www.reuters.com/world/europe/germany-cant-repeat-2015-migrant-influx-over-afghanistan-cdu-says-2021-08-16 that Afghans fleeing to neighboring countries could make their way to Europe, in a repeat of the 2015 migrant crisis, if they do not receive sufficient humanitarian assistance.
+Chancellor Angela Merkel has warned https://www.reuters.com/world/europe/germany-cant-repeat-2015-migrant-influx-over-afghanistan-cdu-says-2021-08-16 that Afghans fleeing to neighbouring countries could make their way to Europe, in a repeat of the 2015 migrant crisis, if they do not receive sufficient humanitarian assistance.
+She wants refugees firstly guaranteed safety in countries neighbouring Afghanistan, with the European Union to later consider if it can take people in.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)